LinweiAlinaYU/LinweiAlinaYU.github.io/_pages/about.md

 ---

-I am Linwei (Alina) YU, a PhD student at The University of Hong Kong, Faculty of Eduaction, Center of Information Technology for Education.
+I am Linwei (Alina) YU, a PhD student at The University of Hong Kong, Faculty of Education, Center of Information Technology for Education.

-I earned my MA.Ed. in Social Research Methodologies degree from the University of California at Berkeley, and a B.Ed. in Integrated Science (with specialization in Chemistry) from the University of Macau.
+I earned my MA.Ed. in Social Research Methodologies from the University of California, Berkeley, and a B.Ed. in Integrated Science (with a specialization in Chemistry) from the University of Macau.

 My research interests lie in: